kontent-ai/integration-cloudinary/README.md

 ## Features

-- Editors can
+- Editors are able to
   - Search for assets in their Cloudinary Asset Library
   - Link selected assets with their content items with preview directly inside of the Kontent editor
-  - Upload & Manage assets directly through from the Kontent editor
+  - Upload & Manage assets directly through the widget from the Kontent editor

 ## Demo